matrix-org/moodle-mod_matrix/README.md

 #### Install the `mod_matrix` plugin

-Provide configuration values to finish the configuration of the plugin:
+Navigate to [http://127.0.0.1/admin/settings.php?section=modsettingmatrix](http://127.0.0.1/admin/settings.php?section=modsettingmatrix) and provide configuration values to finish the configuration of the plugin:

 | Configuration     | Value              |
 |-------------------|--------------------|